null

 The Science-Based Cloth Diaper Wash Routine

-• Pre-wash: short cycle with a small detergent amount to remove surface soils
+• Pre-wash: short cycle with a small detergent amount to remove surface soil

 • Main wash: longer cycle with the full detergent amount to deeply clean absorbent layers